Here’s How the Colour of Your Car Affects Your Chances of Getting Into an Accident

-A lot of thought goes into buying a new car, like what the interior and exterior features are, how the engine runs, and its safety technology (here are some tips you should know before you head out car shopping).
+A lot of thought goes into buying a new car, like what the interior and exterior features are, how the engine runs, and its safety technology.
 Perhaps the most enjoyable part of the process is deciding what colour you’d like your new vehicle to be.
 As it turns out, the colour you choose may be a factor of your chances of getting into an accident.
-(Here’s why you should never, ever leave a water bottle in a hot car.)

 According to Kelley Blue Book, silver is the most popular car colour, with white as a close second.
 Of the two, however, white exceeds silver in its safety ratings, according to past research done by Monash University’s Accident Research Centre.

 In accordance with the study, white cars are 12 per cent less likely to get into an accident than black cars are, regardless of the time of day.
 Cream, yellow, and beige cars also ranked closely behind white.